 Q: I'm a mom with kids in school.
 I'm looking to re-enter the job force and I need a career that will let me be home when my kids get off the bus.
 Is a job in professional pest management right for me?

 A: It certainly could be.
-Because a majority of professional pest management companies are family owned and operated, managers understand the needs of parents and will do their best to accommodate your needs.
+Because most professional pest management companies are family-owned and operated, managers understand the needs of parents and will do their best to accommodate your needs.

 Q: I've always thought of pest management as a man's career.
 Do many women work in the field?

 A: Times are changing and many women are entering the profession in a variety of capacities.
 Women are in every facet of professional pest management - owners to field technicians.
 Many are trained entomologists doing research at universities nationwide.

 Q: Aren't the chemicals used in professional pest management harmful?

 A: Pesticides are regulated and registered by the Environmental Protection Agency, which is required by law to provide special protections for sensitive subpopulations, like children.
 Just like medicine, they go through years of development and testing before they are approved for use in homes and schools.
-Pest professionals receive ongoing, intensive training to ensure they are able to properly identify, target and effectively treat pests in the least invasive manner possible.
+Pest professionals receive ongoing, intensive training to ensure they are able to identify properly, target and effectively treat pests in the least invasive manner possible.

 Q: I've heard the term "IPM" thrown around a lot lately.
 What is it?